Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 It is also fairly creamy, giving it a pleasant dairy-like consistency.

-And while it can foam, but beginners to latte art sometimes find that cashew milk creates a soap-like texture when steamed.
+And while it can foam, beginners in latte art sometimes find that cashew milk can create a soapy texture when steamed.

-However, cashew milk is more difficult to find than many other milk alternatives, and it tends to be more expensive than many of the other options.
+However, cashew milk is more difficult to find than many other milk alternatives, and it tends to be more expensive than other options.

 However, many baristas swear that homemade cashew milk is miles better than store-bought.
-Perhaps you should give it a go.
+You should give it a go.

 Hemp milk